Truncuso/microbot-private/devNode.md

 - Implement new cache structure for improved path handling
 - Path randomization:
   - Randomize the generated shortest path
-  - Only add new random tile if it is reachable
+  - Only add new random tile if there are reachable
   - Implement randomized walking directly in walkTo function of RS2Walker
 - Make the walkTo function more modular
 - Calculate walking direction for the path